Post Hill Press goes on with book by officer in Taylor raid

 A Post Hill Press spokesperson declined comment on whether the publisher would seek a new distributor or distribute the book itself, a far more challenging undertaking without the resources of Simon & Schuster, one of the world’s biggest book publishers.

-Reports of the book deal Thursday were met with widespread anger on social media, with authors Margaret Atwood and Roxane Gay among those condemning it.
+Reports of the book deal Thursday were met with widespread anger on social media, with Simon & Schuster authors Jennifer Weiner and Saeed Jones among those condemning it.
 Kentucky state Rep. Attica Scott, a Democrat, wrote on Twitter that “People love to profit off of Black pain and tragedy.
 It sells.”

 Mattingly and another officer fired shots that hit Taylor during the March 13, 2020, narcotics raid.
 Mattingly was shot in the leg by Taylor’s boyfriend.
 Taylor, a 26-year-old Black emergency medical worker, died at the scene, but no drugs were found in the apartment.